 A 483 is simply the agency’s way of documenting and notifying a firm’s management of observations made during an inspection.
 Typically, the observations are significant enough for an inspector to document when they have noticed something that would cause the firm’s products to be adulterated and/or bring harm to the public.
 However, the 483 is not meant to be all inclusive; meaning there may be other issues with the facility that the inspector hasn’t noted.
 The inspections are pre-planned and conducted with a particular focus in mind.
 If there’s been a specific complaint or publicly known issue then the inspection may be very targeted on certain aspects of the operation.

 This leads to the two types of inspections that the FDA conducts: full and abbreviated.
 A new firm opening its doors for the first time will receive a full inspection as well as previously inspected manufacturers that have had significant deficiencies from abbreviated inspections.
 A full inspection is a top to bottom inspection of most of the major systems the FDA monitors (more on those systems in a bit).
 An abbreviated inspection is warranted only when a firm has previously demonstrated that they have an ongoing record of compliance and has implemented a risk management program in their manufacturing operation.

 The Basis for 483 Observations

-I’ll be touching on this below but a brief explanation for why your firm received a 483 is based on adherence to the FDAs Quality Systems approach to manufacturing.
+I’ll be touching on this in subsequent posts but a brief explanation for why your firm received a 483 is based on adherence to the FDAs Quality Systems approach to manufacturing.
 The takeaway here is that you have control over the six main systems the FDA observes: the Quality, Facilities and Equipment, Materials, Production, Packaging and Labeling and Laboratory Control systems.
 The key is in how you demonstrate and maintain control over each of these systems.
 I’ll go into greater detail on this in the very near future.

 Responding to a 483